Additional business financing doesn’t have to come from outside lenders or traditional investors.

 Factoring

-Factoring is a generic term describing the practice of using accounts receivable to collateralize a loan.
+Factoring is a generic term that describes the practice of using accounts receivable as collateral for a loan.
 Customers owe you money, but you need cash now.
 That’s when factors can be very helpful.

-If you need money today - before the 60-day grace period ends - factoring enables you to borrow capital from a third-party using the invoice as collateral.
-You receive the cash you need today, and the factor/lender is repaid, with interest, when the invoice is paid by your B2B customer.
+If you need money today, before the 60-day grace period ends, factoring enables you to borrow capital from a third party using the invoice as collateral.
+You receive the cash you need today, and the factor/lender is repaid, with interest, when your B2B customer pays the invoice.
 The amount of interest, or the type of factor/lender you choose, is based on the length of time the account will be outstanding and the likelihood of that account being paid, whatever the time frame.

-Factors want to be paid on time and they want a nice return on their investment, even when the investment is backed by monies owed to your business.
-Be prepared to pay interest, fees and other expenses when employing the services of a factor.
-It’s not cheap money but it does even your business’ cash flow.
+Factors want to be paid on time, and they want a nice return on their investment, even when the investment is backed by monies owed to your business.
+Be prepared to pay interest, fees, and other expenses when employing the services of a factor.
+It’s not cheap money, but it does affect your business’s cash flow.

 For a larger percentage, or a higher interest rate, the factor may also assume responsibility for collecting outstanding receivables.
 However, these types of factors charge that higher rate to compensate for the administrative costs associated with collecting on your company’s accounts - costs you won’t incur, so you may actually save on collection costs using a factor to do the work for you.

-The main advantage to factoring is that your business obtains immediate short-term cash without taking on short- or long-term debt, or diluting equity by offering an ownership stake to an investor in exchange for cash.
+The primary advantage of factoring is that your business obtains immediate short-term cash without incurring short or long term debt or diluting equity by offering an ownership stake to an investor in exchange for cash.

 Factoring arrangements include:

-• Advance factoring (also called discounting).
+- Advance factoring (also called discounting).
 Your receivables are purchased based on a credit and risk evaluation.
-Your company draws funds on invoices assigned to factors according to an agreed-upon advance rate, aka interest.
-Your company receives cash when goods are shipped, services are rendered, and invoices generated.
+Your company draws funds from invoices assigned to factors according to an agreed-upon advance rate, also known as interest.
+Your company receives cash when goods are shipped, services are rendered, and invoices are generated.
 No "net 30" or "net 60."
 You get cash NOW - when you need it.

 Credit Financing

-Another type of factoring is based on borrowing against future credit card sales.
+Another type of factoring involves borrowing against future credit card sales.

 Some lenders actually purchase a portion of your company’s future credit card sales in exchange for cash today.
-In effect you "borrow" against future sales.
-An agreed-upon percentage of future sales is used to pay back the outstanding loan.
+In effect, you "borrow" against future sales.
+A predetermined percentage of future sales is used to repay the outstanding loan.

 Be sure to weigh all of your borrowing options before signing on the dotted line.

 Financing business growth through current operations is smart business and a good use of company assets.
 However, asset-based loans and factoring do add to the operational costs of doing business.
-Weigh the pros and cons carefully before you sell off part of your company’s future.
+Weigh the pros and cons carefully before selling part of your company’s future.